ctpconsulting/chopen-workshop-arquillian/lab06/README.md

 The goal is to finish the provided extension skeleton and log messages specified in the `@Prompt` annotation.

 All you need to do is:
-* Implement the observer which will extract information from the test method and log it.
+* Implement the observer which will extract information from the test method and log it (similar @Observes annotation and concept like in CDI).
 * Register it as a part of the [`PromptRemoteExtension`](https://github.com/ctpconsulting/chopen-workshop-arquillian/blob/master/lab06/src/main/java/ch/open/arquillian/lab06/container/PromptRemoteExtension.java)
 * [Prepare extension deployment](https://github.com/ctpconsulting/chopen-workshop-arquillian/blob/master/lab06/src/main/java/ch/open/arquillian/lab06/client/PromptExtensionArchiveCreator.java) by adding all classes required at runtime.